-Walking:
+Walking

 The ability to walk in a pleasant atmosphere that serves their specific needs (walkability) is a quality people loved about Pasadena.
-Participants referenced the proximity of businesses, tree-lined streets, storefronts and cafes lining the sidewalk, and historic architecture as things that made walking inviting.
-People remarked that they were deterred from walking when parking lots were located at the street, when architecture was poorly done, when street trees were lacking and when traffic moved fast.
+Participants referenced the proximity of businesses, tree-lined streets, historic architecture and storefronts and cases lining the sidewalk as things that made walking inviting.
+People remarked that they were deterred from walking when parking lots were located at the street, when architecture was pedestrian unfriendly (buildings with no windows on the ground floor, blank walls, poor lighting, deserted plazas, etc.), when street trees were lacking and when traffic moved fast.

 Participants offered suggestions for improving walkability throughout the City.
-Ideas included more crosswalks, making freeway underpasses and bridges more comfortable, fixing sidewalks, adding streetlights, improving pedestrian signage (especially around Gold Line stations), and providing pedestrians with a safer way to cross the street at intersections (such as Arroyo Parkway and Del Mar Boulevard).
+Ideas included more crosswalks, making freeway underpasses and bridges more comfortable, fixing sidewalks, adding streetlights, improving pedestrian signage (especially around Gold Line stations), and providing pedestrians with a safer way to cross the street at intersections (such as needed pedestrian improvements at Arroyo Parkway and Del Mar Boulevard).